scipy-conference/scipy_proceedings/papers/david_ketcheson/teaching_numerical_methods.rst

 Many great teachers of mathematics (most famously, R.L.
-Moore) have argued against lecture-style courses, in favor of an approach in which the students take more responsibility and there is much more in-class interaction.
+Moore) have argued against lecture-style courses, in favor of an approach in which the students take more responsibility and there is more in-class interaction.
 The many related approaches that fit this description have come to be called *inquiry-based learning* (IBL).
 In an inquiry-based mathematics course, students are expected to find the proofs for themselves -- with limited assistance from the